-SVG stands for Scalable Vector Graphics, an XML grammar for stylable graphics, usable as an XML Namespace.
+SVG stands for Scalable Vector Graphics, an XML grammar for stylable graphics, usable as an XML namespace.

 To be scalable means to increase or decrease uniformly.
 In terms of graphics, scalable means not being limited to a single, fixed, pixel size.
-On the Web, scalable means that that a particular technology can grow to a large number of files, a large number of users, a wide variety of applications.
+On the Web, scalable means that a particular technology can grow to a large number of files, a large number of users, a wide variety of applications.
 SVG, being a graphics technology for the Web, is scalable in both senses of the word.